brotatotes/bht-automation/bht gen 3/Acts/Chapter 17/Acts 17 32 bht.md

 ### Jamieson-Fausset-Brown:
 1. "The Resurrection, which presupposes the vanity of the present life, and is nothing but life out of the death of all that sin has blighted, could have no charm for the true Greek."
 2. "It gave the death blow to his fundamental and most cherished ideas; nor until these were seen to be false and fatal could the Resurrection, and the Gospel of which it was a primary doctrine, seem otherwise than ridiculous."
-3. "They probably, like Felix, feared to hear more, lest they should be constrained to believe unwelcome truths."
+3. "others said, We will hear thee again of this... an idle compliment to Paul and an opiate to their consciences."

 ### Albert Barnes:
-1. "It has nor been uncommon for even professed philosophers to mock at the doctrines of religion, and to meet the arguments of Christianity with a sneer."
+1. "The doctrine of the resurrection of the dead was believed by none of the Greeks; it seemed incredible; and they regarded it as so absurd as not to admit of an argument."
-2. "People who defer inquiry on the subject of religion seldom find the favorable period arrive."
+2. "It has not been uncommon for even professed philosophers to mock at the doctrines of religion, and to meet the arguments of Christianity with a sneer."
-3. "Those who propose to examine its doctrines at a future time often do it to avoid the inconvenience of becoming Christians now, and as a plausible and easy way of rejecting the gospel altogether, without appearing to be rude, or to give offence."
+3. "People who defer inquiry on the subject of religion seldom find the favorable period arrive.
+Those who propose to examine its doctrines at a future time often do it to avoid the inconvenience of becoming Christians now, and as a plausible and easy way of rejecting the gospel altogether, without appearing to be rude, or to give offence."

 ### Marvin Vincent:
 1. "Resurrection.
 This word was the signal for a derisive outburst from the crowd."
-2. "In this remarkable speech of Paul are to be noted: his prudence and tact in not needlessly offending his hearers... his boldness in proclaiming Jesus and the resurrection among those to whom these truths were foolishness."
+2. "In this remarkable speech of Paul are to be noted: his prudence and tact in not needlessly offending his hearers; his courtesy and spirit of conciliation in recognizing their piety toward their gods."
-3. "The wonderful terseness and condensation of the whole, and the rapid but powerful and assured movement of the thought."
+3. "His boldness in proclaiming Jesus and the resurrection among those to whom these truths were foolishness."

 ### John Calvin:
-1. "There is such unspeakable hardness in the contemners, that they are not afraid to count that a fable or lie which is spoken concerning the giving of an account of our life once."
+1. "By this we see how great the carelessness of men is, whom neither the tribunal-seat of God, nor the majesty of the highest [supreme] Judge, doth make afraid."
+(Commentary, 32)
-2. "Though the wicked do laugh and mock, yet this doctrine, which they go about to make of none effect, shall so gird them, that they shall at length perceive that they have striven in vain with their snare."
+2. "This doctrine, which they go about to make of none effect, shall so gird them, that they shall at length perceive that they have striven in vain with their snare."
+(Commentary, 307)
-3. "Paul’s sermon was not altogether without fruit; because there were some of the hearers which were desirous to profit and go forward."
+3. "Surely this desire was contrary to loathsomeness."
+(Commentary, 308)

 ### Philip Schaff:
 1. "And when they heard of the resurrection of the dead, some mocked, and others said, We will hear thee again of this matter."